 What is click-through rate & why is it an important metric?

-There are many different metrics available within Google Ads that allows the user to understand how each campaign is performing.
-One of these key metrics is Click Through Rate (CTR) which is the percentage of total ad views that result in clicks – this, therefore, gives good top-level insights into the campaign and can help to identify any issues.
+Click Through Rate (CTR) is the percentage of total ad views that result in clicks – this, therefore, gives good top-level insights into the campaign and can help to identify any issues.

 CTR is also a factor which is taken into consideration in Google’s Quality Score formula as Google uses “expected click-through rate” as one of the criteria which determines your ad position and cost per click (CPC).
 It’s important to maintain a good CTR because this not only means more traffic to your site, but also will help to increase your keyword quality score.
 In turn, this will give your ads the maximum potential to rank higher whilst lowering your CPC – a clear example of an effective campaign.